webformula/core/README.md

 - HTMLElementExtended adds templates and rendering to webcomponents

-The goal of this project is to fill the gap of the modern web browser for creating web applications.
+The goal of this project is to fill the gaps of the modern web browser for creating web applications.
 The modern DOM is full a great features and has many more coming.
 This reduces the need to have full fledged frameworks.
-With less custom code our websites are faster, smaller and easier to debug.
+With less custom code websites are faster, smaller and easier to debug.

 # Links